-Anderson Materials Evaluation, Inc. provides tests for detecting and identifying silicone and other contaminants in facilities.
-We provide our own qualified as silicone-free test kits for the ultra-sensitive measurement of silicone contamination in your facility by means of a XPS analysis detection method.
-This test method also allows the determination of the silicone concentration relative to known concentrations causing significant adhesive bonding degradation or other surface wetting problems.
-It distinguishes sources of the element silicon as those due to each of the following:
+Anderson Materials Evaluation, Inc. provides tests for detecting and identifying silicone and other contaminants in facilities and ovens.
+We provide our own qualified as silicone-free test kits for the ultra-sensitive measurement of silicone contamination in your facility by means of an XPS analysis detection method.
+This test method also allows the determination of the silicone concentration relative to known concentrations causing significant adhesive bonding degradation or other surface wetting and sealing problems.
+It usually distinguishes sources of the element silicon as those due to each of the following:

 - Silica or glass